-The reason that this is a magnificent find is because, first and foremost, it gets people to be more engaged.
-At the same time it can also influence people’s behavior – which is what we are ultimately after.
+This is magnificent because, first and foremost, it gets people to be more engaged.
+At the same time it can also influence people’s behavior, which is what we are ultimately after.

-Anyone and everyone would rather listen to a story then a dull PowerPoint presentation.
-The reason being is that we were wired to love stories;because it was a primal way of communicated we needed to love them for survival.
-Now, we use them for entertainment.
+Anyone and everyone would rather listen to a story than a dull PowerPoint presentation.
+The reason being is that we were wired to love stories.
+It was a primal way of communicated we needed to love them for survival; now we use them for entertainment.
 As humans, we simply enjoy stories so much; why not provide our information in that format then?